shulp2211/minnn/docs/source/reference.rst

  --fair-sorting: Use fair sorting and fair best match by score for all patterns.
  -n, --number-of-reads: Number of reads to take; 0 value means to take the entire input file.
  --threads: Number of threads for parsing reads.
- --description-group-: Description group names and regular expressions to parse expected nucleotide sequences for that groups from read description.
-Example: --description-group-CELLID1='ATTA.{2-5}GACA' --description-group-CELLID2='.{11}$'
+ --description-group: Description group names and regular expressions to parse expected nucleotide sequences for that groups from read description.
+Example: --description-group CELLID1='ATTA.{2-5}GACA' --description-group CELLID2='.{11}$'

 .. _filter: